smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Empty Strings, NULL, and ASCII VALUES
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A useful feature to combat NULL markers in character fields is by using the empty string.
+A useful feature to combat NULL markers in character fields is by using the empty string.
 The empty string character is not an ASCII value, and the following function returns a NULL marker for both the empty string and the NULL marker parameters.
 Also, you would assume the ASCII value for a NULL marker is 0 when reviewing an ASCII code chart.
 However, this is not the case.
 SQL does not use the standard ANSI NULL marker.

 ```sql
 SELECT  1 AS ID,